 5.)
 Turkey vultures are almost exclusively scavengers and are rarely seen actually hunting live prey.

 But wait, there’s more on the turkey vulture!

 7.)
 They are able to save energy by gliding.
 They can also fly very low to the ground in an attempt to pick up the scent of dead animals.

 Did you know…?

 Turkey vultures, like all vultures, have no feathers on their heads.
-This helps them stave off bacteria and subsequent infections from the dead they consume.
+This helps them stave off bacteria and subsequent infections from the rotting flesh they consume.

 8.)
 Turkey Vultures play an important role in the health of our ecosystems.
 As nature’s clean-up crews, they help eliminate rotting carcasses, which helps control the spread of diseases!

 9.)
 With their incredible sense of smell, these birds are actually able to smell rotting carcasses from up to a mile away!

 10.)
 It has been determined that turkey vultures can travel up to 200 miles in search of food!

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!